Low Testosterone Remains Untreated in Majority of Men

 In an attempt to grasp the situation, Dr. Susan A. Hall of New England Research Institutes and her colleagues evaluated data from 1,486 men in the Boston area.
 The goal was to estimate how many of these men were receiving treatment for androgen deficiency.

 Furthermore, this comprehensive study aimed to discern variations in seeking medical care between treated and untreated men.
 Additionally, they wanted to uncover potential obstacles to accessing healthcare.
 Hall and her team found that only a small number of men were getting the required treatment for their condition.
 They identified various barriers to treatment.
-They included socioeconomic factors and lack of knowledge about treatment options.
+They included socioeconomic factors and a lack of knowledge about treatment options.

 Low Testosterone: Unpacking the Findings